Class TCastleContainer

 Container width as seen by controls with UI scaling.

-Public function Focused: boolean; virtual;
+Public function Focused: Boolean; virtual;

 Is the window focused now, which means that keys/mouse events are directed to this window.

-Public function TouchesCount: Integer; virtual;
+Public function TouchesCount: Integer;

 Count of currently active touches (mouse or fingers pressed) on the screen.